dhensha/assgn1-dee/README.md

 <p> - Try pressing the each buttons in both feature cards that says "Meals" and "Deserts" respectively and make sure it goes to a different pages such as Meals and Deserts </p>
 <p> - Go to the "Footer Section"</p>
 <p> - Try pressing the each buttons of the Useful Link to go the the respective pages as stated in the Footer </p>
-<p>Try to submit the empty form and make sure that an error message about the required fields appears. </p>
+<p>- Try to submit the empty form and make sure that an error message about the required fields appears. </p>
-<p>Try to submit the form with an invalid email address and verify that a relevant error message appears </p>
+<p>- Try to submit the form with an invalid email address and verify that a relevant error message appears </p>

 <h3> Meals and Desert Order Buttons </h3>
 <p> - Go to "Meals" or "Deserts" page </p>